major/rhel7stig-sphinx/doc/source/medium.rst

 # grep pam_faillock.so /etc/pam.d/password-auth-ac
 auth        required       pam_faillock.so preauth silent audit deny=3 even_deny_root unlock_time=604800
 auth        [default=die]  pam_faillock.so authfail audit deny=3 even_deny_root unlock_time=604800
+account required pam_faillock.so

+If the "unlock_time" setting is greater than "604800" on both lines with the "pam_faillock.so" module name or is missing from a line, this is a finding.

+# grep pam_faillock.so /etc/pam.d/system-auth-ac
+auth required pam_faillock.so preauth silent audit deny=3 even_deny_root unlock_time=604800
+auth [default=die] pam_faillock.so authfail audit deny=3 even_deny_root unlock_time=604800
+account required pam_faillock.so

 If the "unlock_time" setting is greater than "604800" on both lines with the "pam_faillock.so" module name or is missing from a line, this is a finding.